 - Special edition of “Europe for Us” for the conference in English, French, German, Hungarian, Italian, Portuguese, Romanian and Spanish

-- Final conference messages in English, Czech, French, German, Hungarian, Italian, Portuguese and Spanish
+- Final conference messages in English, Czech, French, German, Hungarian, Italian, Polish, Portuguese and Spanish